albertpatterson/AI-Web-App/README.md

 I encourage everyone to have a look at the article for more information once we are done.

-For now, we will simply copy the source code and use it as the foundation of our app using the `setup.sh` script.
+For now, we will simply copy the source code and use it as the foundation of our app using the provided script.

-1. Run `./setup.sh` this will replace the default app
+1. Run `npm run step-5` this will replace the default app
+1. Run `firebase serve` (or `npm run step-6`) to see the new app
-1. Run `firebase deploy`
+1. Run `firebase deploy` (or `npm run step-7`) to deploy the new version
 1. Visit your app at the hosting url again to see the image capture app

 ## Add Machine learning